 TNE Proves Safe, Effective for Esophageal Monitoring

 The Transnasal Endoscopy (TNE) Program at Cincinnati Children’s offers patients who need esophageal evaluations an outpatient alternative—one that’s faster, less invasive and does not require general anesthesia.
 The program started in 2021.
-Since then, it has expanded, serving more families with positive results.
+Since then, it has expanded, serving more families and training new endoscopists to continue to expand access to this novel technique.

-“Our families have been quite happy with the procedure,” says Scott Bolton, MD, a transnasal endoscopist at the Cincinnati Center for Eosinophilic Disorders (CCED).
-Bolton performs many of the unsedated TNEs at Cincinnati Children’s.
-“If we look at the past year, all patients have tolerated TNE with no significant complications.
+“Our families have been quite happy with the procedure,” says Vince Mukkada, MD, a transnasal endoscopist at the Cincinnati Center for Eosinophilic Disorders.
+Dr. Mukkada has been performing many of the unsedated TNEs at Cincinnati Children’s since the program’s inception.
+“Since we started the program, most patients have tolerated TNE with no significant complications.
 And the majority of our patients who choose TNE continue it rather than go back to standard endoscopy.”

 How TNE Compares to Traditional Endoscopy